Southern Ohio Copperheads: 2009-2010: The Florak Era

 On October 30, 2008, Mike Florak was named the eighth manager of the Southern Ohio Copperheads.
 Florak coached the Youngstown State Penguins baseball team for nine years, leading the team to their first Horizon League title and NCAA Tournament appearance in 2004.
-Coach Florak came to the team with a litany of off-field accomplishments as well, including being the author of the critically acclaimed autobiography "Healthier than Normal".
-Detailing his struggle with Crohn's disease, battle with depression, and life in baseball, it has led to Florak's budding career as a motivational speaker.

-Florak led the team to the best season in franchise history in 2009.
 The Copperheads' finished the regular season with an 18-16 record, including a season sweep of the Xenia Scouts and a 3–1 record against the league-leading Lima Locos.
-The Copperheads featured dominant starting pitching, led by Northwestern University pitcher Dave Jensen.
+The Copperheads featured pitching led by Northwestern University pitcher Dave Jensen.
 Jensen set the Great Lakes Summer Collegiate League ERA record, posting just a 0.30 ERA in 30.1 innings pitched.
-The Copperheads were also strong in the bullpen, featuring Marion Military Institute closer Jordan Langley and Marshall University set-up man Tyler Gatrell.
+In the bullpen, the team featured Marion Military Institute closer Jordan Langley and Marshall University set-up man Tyler Gatrell.
 The offense was led by Ohio University outfielder Jerod Yakubik, Southeast Missouri State infielder Trent Moses, and Sinclair Community College utilityman Justin Marerro.

-The Copperheads' first season under Florak was highlighted by a run in the Great Lakes Summer Collegiate League Playoffs.
+The Copperheads' first season under Florak featured a run in the Great Lakes Summer Collegiate League Playoffs.
 The Copperheads defeated Licking County and Grand Lake to advance to their first-ever GLSCL title game.
 The team fell 4-2 to Cincinnati Steam in a battle for the championship, finishing with a season record of 20-18.

 On August 12, 2009, it was reported by Athens radio station WATH that Mike Florak and assistants Chris Moore and Tim Culver would all return for the 2010 season.
 The 2010 Copperheads finished third in the league with a 24–16 record, narrowly missing the playoffs.